Numerical tiling-based simulations of decoherence in multifield models of inflation: Review of the open quantum system framework

 With these considerations, this setup enables the study of decoherence in close analogy with a scattering problem involving measurements of the ``out'' states from multiple targets.
 Such arrays of decoherence events can also be viewed as analogues of arbitrary pumping protocols in quantum optics, deforming the Wigner ellipse through changes in its area and degree of squeezing, and thereby inducing deformations in the curvature spectrum.

 In the right panel of \Figref{fig:flwr_pwr}, we depict the deformations of the primordial power spectrum caused by the sunflower configuration of tiles displayed in the left panel.
 As in \Figref{fig:imp_rndm_acc_sf}, panel (b), our results show that it is possible to produce features that may either enhance or suppress power in any band of wavenumbers.
-This behavior is consistent with the effective field theory approach to inflation and is particularly relevant for mimicking effects of radiatively stable models of inflation that exhibit different forms of instabilities (\eg \cite{Dimopoulos:2005ac, Achucarro:2014msa, Konieczka:2014zja, Renaux-Petel:2015mga, Bhattacharya:2022fze}).
+This behavior is consistent with the effective field theory approach to inflation and is particularly relevant for mimicking effects of radiatively stable models of inflation that exhibit different forms of features (\eg \cite{Dimopoulos:2005ac, Achucarro:2014msa, Konieczka:2014zja, Renaux-Petel:2015mga, Bhattacharya:2022fze}).
 It should be emphasized that, although some of the power spectra depicted in this work are not consistent with current observational constraints, their role is to exemplify the flexibility of the framework in accommodating a wide variety of feature profiles at different wavelengths.

 The results shown in Figures \ref{fig:cmpnstd_acc_sf} and \ref{fig:flwr_pwr} suggest that decoherence accidents can be configured to reconstruct the primordial power spectra of more intricate inflationary models.
-In \Figref{fig:mf_inst_reprod}, we construct a sequence of decoherence events designed to reproduce the characteristic features of a multifield inflationary model mode by mode.
+As an example of this, in \Figref{fig:mf_inst_reprod}, to illustrate the diagnostic power of this formalism, we construct a sequence of decoherence events designed to reproduce the characteristic features of a multifield inflationary model mode by mode.
 The power spectrum of such a model exhibits multiple deformations induced by instabilities sourced by the field-space curvature.
 As an example, we produced the spectrum of a two-field model where the background dynamics is governed by the potential

 where $\lambda=10^{-14}$ and $g=2\lambda$ are the model parameters.
 In addition to this, the background trajectories deviate from their convergence path toward the attractor due to the following field-space diagonal metric